The minimum you must know

 Pakistan Strategy

-Pakistan has had some internal political instability.
-But the country is currently at peace internally and externally globally.
+Pakistan has had some internal political instability and conflicts with bordering states.
+But the country is otherwise at peace globally.